ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 - Don't buy too many breast feeding gadgets incase it doesn't work because you'll waste your money. most things are on Amazon (pumps etc.) get them when you know you're maintaining a good feed.

-- Don't buy a Haka, they're rubbish!
+- Don't buy a Haka, they're rubbish! get themselves instead - Lictin Breast Shells, 2PCS Milk... https://www.amazon.co.uk/dp/B0CTXZH3TY?ref=ppx_pop_mob_ap_share

 - https://amzn.eu/d/086HSQN7 Owen didn't start interacting with anything until 2 months, and then this was where we put him to interact with toys / tummy time etc. they're very good. you won't need much else before then. at that point a few gumming items is about it really